tl-its-umich-edu/ar-sandbox/Unity/2019.1/AR Foundation Template/README.md

 ## Placing Objects in Augmented Reality

-To simply place an object in augmented reality, add an object to the scene and move it in front of the AR Camera's view.
+To place an object in augmented reality, add an object to the scene and move it in front of the AR Camera's view.
 Then follow the build instructions and you should be able to view your object in AR with your device.

-## Placing Objects on Top of Real Life Surfaces

-Surfaces in session space can be detected by the ARPlaneManager.cs script are stored as planes that can be used to position objects, making them look like they are sitting on top of the surface.

-TODO: explain how to create a script that can raycast to detected planes and get the position of the raycast hit.

 #### Other uses of AR Foundation can be seen from the [AR Foundation Samples repository](https://github.com/Unity-Technologies/arfoundation-samples)